singhdeveloper1/Node.js/README.md

 # In this project
 - Going through with all the concept in Backend with NodeJs one after another

-## installed
+## Task
-1. mongoose
-2. bcryptjs
+1. Completed question 1 and 2 from docs which is on page 14..